 Join Bicycle NSW for comprehensive insurance and advocacy.Join Us Today

-Unboxing regional bike tourism - how you can help
+Unboxing regional bike tourism

-Roll-on bikes on regional trains is years overdue
+Roll-on bikes on regional trains is years overdue!

 Dismantling, boxing and weighing bikes just to board TrainLink is a major deterrent to regional tourism.
-Cycle tourism will continue to prefer Victoria, NZ and Europe over NSW because the outdated TrainLink policy doesn’t support Roll-On Bikes on All NSW Trains.
+Cycle tourism will continue to prefer Victoria, NZ and Europe over NSW because an outdated TrainLink policy doesn’t support Roll-On Bikes on All NSW Trains.

 Country train rules need to change to match metro travel

-Bicycle NSW CEO Peter McLean said ‘Every politician we speak to agrees that boxing bikes is an unfair rule that disadvantages regional NSW.
-It flies in the face of NSW Government’s Future and Active Transport strategies, and the hard won Rail Trails Bill.
-If you’re in a city or regional Victoria, just roll your bike onto the train.’
+"Every politician we speak to agrees that boxing bikes is an unfair rule that disadvantages regional NSW," says Bicycle NSW CEO Peter McLean.
+"It flies in the face of NSW Government’s Future Transport and Active Transport strategies, and the hard won Rail Trails Bill.
+But you’re in regional Victoria, you can just roll your bike onto the train."

-According to David Allworth, Secretary of the Central West Cycle Trail Committee, ‘The rules for taking a bike on regional trains are a big impediment.
+According to David Allworth, Secretary of the Central West Cycle Trail Committee: "The rules for taking a bike on regional trains are a big impediment.
 Carriages can be easily and cheaply modified to adapt.
 Options include removing a row of seats from one of the cars to create space.
-Even during peak periods, there are abundant spare seats including unbooked wheelchair spaces.’
+Even during peak periods, there are abundant spare seats including unbooked wheelchair spaces."

-The NSW Regional Development Ministry has released the commendable Adventure Cycle Tourism policy to get people out into the regions.
-It’s common sense to remove this rule and make regional travel fairer and more attractive.
-In the recent state election, we asked all candidates to support rural towns and regional economies by allowing bikes to easily get to the bush by train.’
-Peter McLean
+"The NSW Regional Development Ministry has released the commendable Adventure Cycle Tourism policy to get people out into the regions.
+It’s common sense to remove the boxing rule and make regional travel fairer and more attractive.
+In the recent state election, we asked all candidates to support rural towns and regional economies by allowing bikes to easily get to the bush by train," says Peter McLean.

 Here’s how you can help advocate for roll-on bikes on all NSW regional trains: